lightbend/lightbend-orchestration-docs/src/main/paradox/examples.md

 ### Chirper

-[Chirper](https://github.com/longshorej/lagom-java-chirper-tooling-example) is a Twitter-clone built using the [Lagom](https://www.lagomframework.com/) framework.
+[Chirper](https://github.com/lagom/lagom-java-sbt-chirper-example/) is a Twitter-clone built using the [Lagom](https://www.lagomframework.com/) framework.
 Consult its `README.md` for information on how it can be deployed to Kubernetes.

-> Note: This is a fork that has had all deployment-related resources (and the Maven build) removed to make it as easy as possible to understand the process.

 ### Akka Cluster Tooling Example